ioccc-src/winner/2005/toledo/README.md

   * Computer is tough (check 7-ply), even in 5 ply can give a surprise to amateur players.

-### Obsfucation tricks
+### Obfuscation tricks

 * Only one C function, really modular.
-  * Extensive use of the trinary and comma operators, save a hard drive today.
+* Extensive use of the ternary and comma operators, save a hard drive today.
 * Extensive use of C operator precedence, all good C programmers remember it...
 I cannot.
 * Exchanged operands every place is possible, someday someone will understand it,
 * Mixed and multifunction expressions on statements, in good old-BASIC style.
-  * Macros used to hide C syntax, check unballanced parenthesis and calls with empty arguments!
+* Macros used to hide C syntax, check unbalanced parenthesis and calls with empty arguments!
 * Only includes strictly necessary standard headers, the linker takes care, and compiles faster... but I'm still not seeing the difference.
 * Uses only one string, very easy to I18N ;)

 ## Copyright and CC BY-SA 4.0 License: